-Europe’s most popular cities attract masses of people for a reason, but travelers can find cheaper places to travel that are equally enriching without the hassle of crowds.
+Europe’s most popular cities attract masses of people for a reason, but travelers can find equally enriching places to travel on a budget.
 Consider these more affordable travel destinations without sacrificing experience for your next vacation in Europe.

 Instead of: Paris, France